 Branded help centers

 “We have a Ferrari, but we’re just using it to drive down the road to buy some milk.”

 This was the analogy Luke Wallace used when he first dug into The Cotton On Group’s online customer service team’s use of Zendesk support.

-The team had been using Support for nearly three years to provide email support to the eight brands that fall under The Cotton On Group.
+The team had been using Support for nearly three years to provide email support to seven brands that fall under The Cotton On Group, plus a philanthropic arm, the Cotton On Foundation.
 But with requests coming in around the clock, and without visibility into what other teams were doing, the team was neck deep in inquiries from the different brands and regions, and it was challenging to make improvements.

 Wallace, a digital product manager, explained, “We already had a really good, fast car, but we needed to learn to drive it appropriately and to start using all the functionality that is available.”

-Established more than 23 years ago, The Cotton On Group now employs 20,000 people and operates over 1,300 retail stores internationally, in addition to their online business.
+Established in 1991, The Cotton On Group now employs 22,000 people and operates over 1,700 retail stores in 20 countries, in addition to their online business.
 Along the way, it made sense to separate customer service between the in-store and online experiences and to move tickets between support teams around the world, chasing the sun.
 But today the company faces the same challenge as other major retailers: how to unify information in real-time across stores, platforms, corporate departments, and vast geographic distances.

 That’s why The Cotton On Group decided to expand their use of Support to more departments—across the U.S., Australia, and Singapore.
 It’s a perfect example of ‘cottoning on’—which means to understand or discover the potential of a great idea, exactly what the company’s brands are all about.

 To that end, they became early adopters of Zendesk Support’s Multibrand feature.
 While each brand maintains autonomy, especially when it comes to their social media support, being able to manage multiple brands through a single instance of Support has allowed for a more uniform customer experience.